nexiality/documentation/userguide/UnderstandingProjectStructure.md

    corresponding data file.
 Some data, however, is reusable across the entire project.
 This is the purpose of `artifact/project.properties`.
       ##### project.properties
-      The the main purpose of `artifact/project.properties` is to manage data that is common across the entire project (i.e. the same project directory).
+      The main purpose of `artifact/project.properties` is to manage data that is common across the entire project (i.e. the same project directory).
 Information such as database connectivity, application URL, commonly used locators, etc. can be stored in one place.
 This improves reuse and maintainability.
 Here are the rules about `project.properties`: